Near-horizon polarized images of a rotating hairy Horndeski black hole: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the National Key Research and Development Program of China (Grant No. 2020YFC2201400) and National Natural Science Foundation of China (Grant Nos.
-12275079 and 12035005), and the innovative research group of Hunan Province under Grant No. 2024JJ1006.
+This work was supported by the National Natural Science Foundation of China (Grant Nos.
+12275079 and 12035005), the National Key Research and Development Program of China (Grant No. 2020YFC2201400), and the innovative research group of Hunan Province under Grant No. 2024JJ1006.